krishnalaturiya/Microsoft-Engage-/README.md

 3.In the command line locate to the folder you cloned this repository in and then run "python manage.py runserver".
 (If using a virtual environment do not forget to switch to that)

-4.A link like " http://127.0.0.1:8000/ " will be generated.Click on it and you are ready to see the web app.
+4.A link like " http://127.0.0.1:8000/ " will be generated.Click on it and you are ready to launch the web app.
 ## How to use this project
 It is supposed to be used for taking attendance of a a bunch of people working togeter on daily basis.
 User who is head of the organization needs to register himself/herself first and then login using those credentials.